Markleprimes/Cyberpunk2020Tools/README.md

 ## Development Note

-This project was built with heavy AI assistance during development, but the important part for use is the workflow:
+This project was built with roughly 80% AI assistance during development, but the important part for use is the workflow:

 - load or create a character
 - connect players to the GM room if needed